AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 * Last 90 Days
 * Lifetime

-All dates and date ranges are set in the UTC time zone.
+All dates and date ranges are set in the [!DNL UTC] time zone.
 See [Time Zones in Audience Manager](../reference/aam-time-zones.md#concept_9E98F473CB1A4A81A68C68CA552D9507).

 ## Data in Date Range Intervals {#section_E2A4667E701846E896E1003829C2FEDF}